North Carolina based world traveler specializing in revolutionary artistic techniques and boundary-pushing methods of expression.

 Kate has had solo shows and participated in group shows across the United States.
 Her work has appeared at Pitch Media Gallery, The Wainscott Gallery, Passage Consignment, E2 Gallery, Humboldt Carpet Imports, Has Beans, Many Hands Gallery, The Ink People, the PARC Office, The Humboldt Book Fair, The In Arts NW, Bon Voyage Vintage, Liminal Gallery, Elizabeth Galecke Photography, and Fig Raleigh.
 She has participated in community art fairs in North Carolina, California and Washington State: Raleigh First Friday, the Boylan Heights Art Walk, the Chix in Business Holiday Pop Up, Artsplosure, Arts Alive Eureka, Arts Arcata, The Heart Break Science Fair, the Capitol Hill Art Walk, and the Pioneer Square Art Walk.

-Kate has been a resident artist or member of multiple entertainment and community collectives across the United States, working alongside many other creative minds: The Ink People, E2, Liberation Soundclash, Humboldt Free Radio Alliance, Humboldt Food Not Bombs, Seattle Food Not Bombs, The In Arts NW, Chix in Business and Head Room Drum and Bass.
-She has participated in multiple “art pop-ups” with Chix in Business, Reveal Live, Reveal Ent, Meeting Street Productions and UMC Community Art Night.
-Kate also is a “live art” performance artist and has worked at the following events: Grounded Seattle, Deeper Roots by the Uniting Souls Project, the Cancer FREE World Festival and 5k, Reveal Live Music and More, Reveal Live, Head Room Drum and Bass, and Subtek Music.
+Kate has been a resident artist or member of multiple entertainment and community collectives across the United States, working alongside many other creative minds: The Ink People, E2, Liberation Soundclash, Humboldt Free Radio Alliance, Humboldt Food Not Bombs, Seattle Food Not Bombs, The In Arts NW, Chix in Business, Head Room Drum and Bass, Art Night, and CoLab.
+She has participated in multiple “art pop-ups” with Chix in Business, Reveal Live, Reveal Ent, Meeting Street Productions, UMC Community Art Night, and CoLab.
+Kate also is a “live art” performance artist and has worked at the following events: Grounded Seattle, Deeper Roots by the Uniting Souls Project, the Cancer FREE World Festival and 5k, Reveal Live Music and More, Reveal Live, Head Room Drum and Bass, Subtek Music, and Hall of Now.

 Contact for Residencies, Commissions, Purchases, Exhibitions, and Performances